MicrosoftDocs/xamarin-docs/docs/android/deploy-test/multicore-devices.md

 `armeabi-v7a` device.

 > [!NOTE]
-> **Note**: Xamarin.Android will ensure that `.so` are added to the APK in the correct order.
+> Xamarin.Android will ensure that `.so` are added to the APK in the correct order.
 This bug should not be an issue for users of Xamarin.Android.

 ### ABI Descriptions